Frequently Asked Questions

-- If you have records from another school you will need to fill out a Prerequisite Equivalency Form and submit it to the Admissions and Records office along with any necessary documentation.
+- Not necessarily.
+If you have records from another school they may be used in place of our placement test.
+To use them for placement purposes you will need to fill out a Prerequisite Equivalency Form and submit it to the Admissions and Records office along with any necessary documentation such as an unofficial transcript or copy of your test scores.
 Forms may be found on the Admissions and Records web site.

 - 4. What do I need to do to take the test?

 - You will need to have a College of Marin issued student ID number and photo ID.
+You do not need a College of Marin ID card to test.
 You receive your student ID number after submitting an application to the college.
 (Applications can be submitted online or in person at the Admissions and Records office at either campus).